Visit www.gvsu.edu/lakerstogether for more.

 - Networking strategies

-LakerJobs is a free online job search tool bringing students and alumni thousands of internships, part-time and full-time career opportunities with Grand Valley employer partners.
-New opportunities are posted daily and it's free to use.
+LakerJobs is an online job search tool for students and alumni that contains thousands of internships, as well as part- and full-time career opportunities with Grand Valley employer partners.
+New opportunities are posted daily and it is free to use.

 Login with your GVSU network ID and password at www.gvsu.edu/lakerjobs/.

 You can also use LakerJobs to